 So from their files the HV A could have made an initial decision to classify Rauch as a Candidate IM, and opened an IM Vorlauf (Informant Approach file and process) in which further information regarding his suitability would be evaluated and filed.
 Part of that process would have been to assess the best way to recruit Rauch.

-The recruitment procedure would usually (again this is the usual process for informants, whether the recruitment agency is the Stasi or the British police) require an explicit spoken or written commitment, and some kind of minor operation.
+The recruitment procedure would usually (again this is a standard way to recruit informants, whether it’s done by the Stasi or the British police) require an explicit spoken or written commitment, and some kind of minor operation.
 The purpose of both of these is to bind the handler and the informant together in a relationship based on conspiratorial trust.

-The MfS had three basic categories of reasons why IMs allowed themselves to be recruited:
+The MfS categorised the reasons IMs allowed themselves to be recruited:

 - Positive commitment in terms of the candidate’s world-view, moral and political character.